chmlee/YAMD/README.md

 }
 ```

-For dictionaries to be stored in the same list, they need to have the same entry name.
+For dictionaries to be stored in the same list, they need to have the same LOE names.
 However, the keys of the dictionaries need not be identical.

-LOE can also added nested:
+LOE can also be nested:

 ```markdown
 # entry